covid19-model/simulator/README.md

 or

-    @article {barthe2020pancast,
+    @article{barthe2020pancast,
 	author = {Barthe, Gilles and De Viti, Roberta and Druschel, Peter and Garg, Deepak and Gomez-Rodriguez, Manuel and Ingo, Pierfrancesco and Kremer, Heiner 	and Lentz, Matthew and Lorch, Lars and Mehta, Aastha and Sch{\"o}lkopf, Bernhard}, title = {Listening to Bluetooth Beacons for Epidemic Risk Mitigation}, year = {2021},
 	URL = {https://www.medrxiv.org/content/early/2021/01/26/2021.01.21.21250209},
 	journal = {medRxiv}
 	}